vocalpy/vocalpy/docs/getting_started/quickstart.md

 print(a_spect.times.shape)
 ```

-Just like with the `Audio` class, VocalPy gives us the ability to conveniently read and write spectrograms from files.
+Just like with the `Sound` class, VocalPy gives us the ability to conveniently read and write spectrograms from files.
 This saves us from generating spectrograms over and over.
 Computing spectrograms can be computionally expensive, if your audio has a high sampling rate or you are using methods like multi-taper spectrograms.
 Saving spectrograms from files also makes it easier for you to share your data in the exact form you used it, so that it's easier to replicate your analyses.

 +++